 COME TAKE A LOOK!

-For the Fall 2012 semester, if you are a high school senior we highly recommend that you come and stay on Somerville Place for an overnight visit and attend classes the following day with one of the residents.
+In the Fall semester, if you are a high school senior we highly recommend that you come and stay on Somerville Place for an overnight visit and attend classes the following day with one of the residents.
 We also suggest students to complete an overnight visit the same day as a Meet USC program through the Office of Admissions.
 Please visit http://www.usc.edu/admission/undergraduate/visit/.
 Please note that your stay does not include meals.
 Please contact CBCSA at (213) 740-8257 for more information and to make arrangements.

 The Office of Black Alumni Programs offers great programs including its Black Alumni Association (BAA) Scholarship available to eligible freshmen.
 Please visit http://alumni.usc.edu/baa/scholarship.shtml for more information regarding this scholarship as well as additional programs.